Parliamentary Security Service (PSS) performs a range of contemporary security

 Applications must be submitted online and address the

-selection criteria and address all aspects as detailed in the advertisement.
+selection criteria and all aspects as detailed in the advertisement.

-purpose of the assessment day is to assess whether you have the necessary
+purpose of the assessment day is to evaluate whether you have the necessary

 abilities and skills to perform the role of a PSS